jpverkamp/blog/content/reviews/books/Brandon Sanderson/The Cosmere/Mistborn/Mistborn Era 2/4 - The Lost Metal.md

 <!--more-->

 If you're a big fan of the Cosmere (I fall into this bucket), this is a rather solid book.
-We get probably the most blatant crossovers we've seen so far (I'd argue more even than {{<crosslink "Rhythm of War">}}), as escalation of stakes (what's it like to be the newest god on the block), and a final send off for some of my favorite characters so far.
+We get probably the most blatant crossovers we've seen so far (I'd argue more even than [[Rhythm of War]]()), as escalation of stakes (what's it like to be the newest god on the block), and a final send off for some of my favorite characters so far.

 On the other hand, if you've somehow only read Mistborn or even only Mistborn Era 2--or you just don't want the Cosmere interactions to be quite so obvious... well, this is probably not the book for you.
 And I expect (hope, sorry) that you're only going to grow more frustrated.